What Is Diane Sawyer's Net Worth and Salary?

 Early Life

-Diane Sawyer was born in Glasgow, Kentucky on December 22nd, 1945.
+Lila Diane Sawyer was born on December 22, 1945, in Glasgow, Kentucky.
 Her interest in civics manifested early, and Sawyer served as editor-in-chief of her school newspaper in high school.
 She won 1st place in the national America's Junior Miss scholarship pageant in 1962 as a senior in high school, and she toured America promoting the Coca-Cola Pavilion at the New York World's Fair.
-She eventually went on to attend Wellesley College in Massachusetts in 1967 with a degree in English, then going on to attend a single semester of law school at the University of Louisville.
+Diane eventually went on to attend Wellesley College in Massachusetts in 1967 with a degree in English, then she went on to attend a single semester of law school at the University of Louisville.
 It was there, in Louisville, that she embarked on what would become her primary career: TV news.
-At WLKY -TV in Louisville, she worked as both a weather forecaster and general news reporter, but her work in journalism would take a brief pause after she made the move from Kentucky to the nation's capital.
+At WLKY-TV in Louisville, she worked as both a weather forecaster and general news reporter, but her work in journalism would take a brief pause after she made the move from Kentucky to the nation's capital.

 Political Career